lnalborczyk/phd_thesis/docs/01-chap1.md

 ...whereas studies have shown that children can store verbal information, the active (silent) rehearsal of verbal information seems somehow "deficient" before the age of 7 years [e.g.,@flavell_spontaneous_1966]... which is coherent with the Vygostkian predictions discussed earlier...

+...recent attempt to integrate the verbal working memory and language literatures...
+Buchsbaum & D'Esposito (2019)...

 #### MVTV Cohen (1986)

 ...